moxiesuite-staging/devcon5-honeypot-exploration/README.md

 ### Local

 When running in `local` mode, we deploy **both** the target to exploit and the exploit contract to our local blockchain created by Ganache.
-For the target to exploit, we use the contract code _as displayed_ on [etherscan.io](https://etherscan.io/address/0x95d34980095380851902ccd9a1fb4c813c2cb639#code).
+For the target to exploit, we use the contract code _as displayed_ on [etherscan.io](https://etherscan.io/address/0x95d34980095380851902ccd9a1fb4c813c2cb639#code) (note: we have updated our version of the contract to use a newer Solidity version).

 ### Forked